 What is lactulose?

 Lactulose is made from milk sugar, lactose.
 Raw milk does not contain lactulose, but is created in milk during the heating process (pasteurisation).
 The higher the heat, the more lactulose is produced.
-Lactulose is an isomer of lactose, created by one molecule of fructose and galactose, making it a disaccharide.
+Lactulose is an isomer of lactose, created by one molecule of fructose and galactose – a disaccharide.

 Where to buy lactulose

-Lactulose is available over the counter in some areas, at pharmacies and supermarkets (ask for it by name if you can’t see it), however some jurisdictions may require medical advice prior to the product being made available.
-Seek out the liquid form of lactulose, without added ingredients.
+Lactulose is available over the counter in some areas, at pharmacies and supermarkets (ask for it by name if you can’t see it).
+Some jurisdictions require medical advice prior to the product being made available and a prescription.

 Lactulose may require a prescription or medical advice in some countries, when using orally for treating diarrhoea or as a laxative.
 Lactulose may contribute to health problems if it is used too much or used incorrectly, so unless you are advised to by a medical practitioner, do not use orally.